-One of the controversial proposals in the Federal Budget 2015 of the Australian government is the revision of the paid parental leave.
+One of the controversial proposals in the Federal Budget 2015 of the Australian government is the revision of paid parental leave.
 Previously, employees could get their paid parental leave from their employers and the government, which led to the moniker, “Double Dipping”.

-This proposed Federal Budget 2015 revision focuses on limiting the paid parental leave employees receive from the government, and increase the government funds, by forcing them to select only the one with the better paid parental leave scheme.
+This proposed Federal Budget 2015 revision focuses on limiting the paid parental leave employees receive from the government, and increasing the government funds, by forcing them to select only the one with the better paid parental leave scheme.

 The Double Dipping provision requires employees to select only the larger paid parental leave incentive from the two, significantly cutting the expected paid parental leave incentives of the working parents in Australia.